-Hoping to repeat the success of 2006's "The Evolution of Robin Thicke," the R&B singer/songwriter will release his third album, "Something Else," on Sept.
+Hoping to follow in the success of his last effort, 2007’s “The Evolution Of Robin Thicke,” the R&B singer/songwriter will release his third album, “Something Else,” on Sept.
 9 via Star Trak/Interscope.

-"Something Else" was produced entirely by Thicke and longtime collaborator Pro-Jay.
-And, unlike "Evolution," it features no guest appearances.
-The album, as Thicke describes it, is a cross between "classic Philly, Motown and '70s black disco meets the creativity of the Beatles and Bob Dylan."
+Originally set to be released today (July 1), the delayed album was produced entirely by Thicke and long-time collaborator Pro-Jay.
+And unlike “Evolution,” “Something Else” features no guest appearances.
+The album, as Thicke describes it, is a cross between “classic Philly Motown and ‘70s black disco meets the creativity of the Beatles and Bob Dylan.”

-"I felt like a lot of stuff out there sounded the same.
+“I felt like a lot of stuff out there sounded the same.
 Plus, there are a lot of things going on in the world with the recession and the war.
-It made me feel like everybody really just needed something new, something else," Thicke tells Billboard.com.
-"It's time for a change and there is hope for everyone."
+It made me feel like everybody really just needed something new, something else,” Thicke told Billboard.biz about the album.
+“It’s time for a change and there is hope for everyone.”

-In addition, Thicke has been busy with some movie scoring, writing a novel and a screenplay, and is just wrapping up his first poetry book.
-As far as when any of these projects will see the light of day, Thicke says "they'll end up there.
+In addition, although details were limited, Thicke revealed he has been involved in movie scoring, writing a novel and a screenplay, and is just wrapping up his first poetry book.
+As far as when any of these projects will see the day of light, Thicke says “they’ll end up there.
 I have to enjoy and feel like I made something that deserves to be noticed.
-Otherwise, I don't rush my products for accolades."
+Otherwise, I don’t rush my products for accolades.”

-"The Evolution Of Robin Thicke" has sold 1.5 million copies in the United States, according to Nielsen SoundScan.
-The album spawned the hit "Lost Without You" which peaked at No. 1 on Hot R&B/Hip-Hop Songs.
+“The Evolution Of Robin Thicke” has sold 1.5 million copies in the U.S., according to Nielsen SoundScan.